Changing Status to J-1

 5. If approved, USCIS sends exchange visitor Form I-797 Approval Notice indicating change of status to J-1

-It is important to understand that you cannot begin the J-1 program at MUSC until you receive the official approval notice (Form I-797) from USCIS, indicating that USCIS has approved the I-539 application and granted you a change of status to J-1.
 USCIS processing times for I-539 change of status applications (requesting change of status to J-1) are highly variable and are subject to change at any time.
 In general, applications requesting a change of status to J-1 can take anywhere from 9-15 months to be processed by USCIS.
-USCIS currently does not offer the premium processing (e.g., expediting) option for the I-539 change of status application requesting J-1 status.
+USCIS does offer premium processing service for the I-539 application.
+Premium processing is an optional service that will expedite the processing of the application for an additional fee (currently $1750).
+Premium processing will ensure that the application is processed within 30 calendar days, in most cases.

 Again, the change of status to J-1 option is rarely used and is typically not recommended.
 If you have been offered an Exchange Visitor Program at MUSC and you are considering pursuing a change of status to J-1, please contact the Center for Global Health to discuss your individual circumstances.